frankiannelli/react-hooks/README.md

 ## Running this project

 For local development cors need to be deactivated in the browser.
-[This plugin](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc  ) can diable cors
+[This plugin](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc  ) can disable cors

 Clone this repository